Apple Voice Control is the new speech-to-text option on the Mac and on iPhone/iPad.

 Apple Voice Control Courses

-To save you time and frustration, I offer online courses on how to use Voice Control.
-The first one will be available before the end of February and it will cover everything you need to know about dictation on the Mac.
+To save you time and frustration, I offer an online courses on how to use Voice Control on the Mac.

 ✅ A clear index so that you immediately find what you need